Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 5/Implementation Technology.md

 We have 2 types of implementation tech:
 1. [[ Custom Hardware]]
-	- Fully custom hardware
+	- It has hardware that is designed specifically to do a certain task.
 2. [[Programmable Hardware]]
-	- It has a basic layout of hardware which can be programmed to implement a logic circuit
+	- It has a basic layout of hardware which can be programmed to implement a logic circuit.